Take the Trail

 3. University Grandstand

-The historic Adelaide University grandstand was built in 1930.
+This historic Adelaide University grandstand was built in 1930.

-An application was submitted from the Minister of Education on behalf of the Adelaide Teacher’s Training College to lease part of this Park.
+In the late 1920s, an application was submitted from the Minister of Education on behalf of the Adelaide Teacher’s Training College to lease part of this Park.

 At the time of the application, the Adelaide Teacher’s Training College received an anonymous gift of £2,000 which allowed the college to erect the grandstand with both men’s and women’s changing rooms.
 The gift was later found to have come from the then-Chief Justice, Sir George Murray.